canonical/snapd/docs/rest.md

 The X-Ubuntu-Assertions-Count header is set to the number of returned assertions, 0 or more.

-## /2.0/skills
+## /2.0/interfaces

 ### GET

-* Description: Get all the skills and information about where they are granted
+* Description: Get all the plugs and slots and information about what is connected to them.
 * Access: authenticated
 * Operation: sync
-* Return: array of skills containing array of slots using each skill.
+* Return: array of plugs containing array of slots using each skill.

 Sample result: